-- (a) Applicability. - (1) Except as provided under subsection (2), this article applies to any construction site as defined under Section 98-305 - (2) This article does not apply to the following: - Transportation facilities, except transportation facility construction projects that are part of a larger common plan of development such as local roads within a residential or industrial development
+- (a) Applicability. - (1) Except as provided under subsection (2), tThis article applies to any construction site that has one or more acres of land disturbing construction activities, except as provided under subsection (a)(2): as defined under Section 98-305 - (2) This article does not apply to the following:

-- b. .A construction project that is exempted by federal statutes or regulations from the requirement to have a national pollutant discharge elimination system permit issued under article 40, Code of Federal Regulations, part 122, for land disturbing construction activity. - c.
-Nonpoint discharges from agricultural facilities and practices. - d.
-Nonpoint discharges from silviculture activities. - e.
+- a.
+Transportation facilities, except transportation facility construction projects that are part of a larger common plan of development such as local roads within a residential or industrial development - a.b.a.-A construction project that is exempted by federal statutes or regulations from the requirement to have a national pollutant discharge elimination system permit issued under article 40, Code of Federal Regulations, part 122, for land disturbing construction activity. - b.c. b.-Nonpoint discharges from agricultural facilities and practices. - c.d. c.-Nonpoint discharges from silviculture activities. - d.e.d.
 Routine maintenance for project sites under five acres of land disturbance if performed to maintain the original line and grade, hydraulic capacity or original purpose of the facility. - (3) Notwithstanding the applicability requirements in subsection (a)(1), this article applies to construction sites of any size that, in the opinion of the commissioner, are likely to result in runoff that exceeds the safe capacity of the existing drainage facilities or receiving body of water, that causes undue channel erosion, that increases water pollution by scouring or the transportation of particulate matter or that endangers property or public safety. - (b) Jurisdiction.
-This article applies to land disturbing construction activity on lands within the boundaries and jurisdiction of the city - (c) Exclusions.
+This article applies to land disturbing construction activity on construction sites located within the city limits. lands within the boundaries and jurisdiction of the city - (c) Exclusions.
 This article is not applicable to activities conducted by a state agency, as defined under Wis.
-Stats. § 227.01 (1)
+Stats. § 227.01\(1), nor to the office of district attorney, which is subject to the state plan promulgated or a memorandum of understanding entered into under Wis.
+Stats. § 281.33(2).